jefdeveloper/LateralTest/README.md

 The API is documented using **OpenAPI** and exposed via **Scalar** (modern Swagger alternative).

+All request and response schemas are fully described and versioned.d

 Once the application is running, access:

 https://localhost:5001/scalar